AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 - Specific: Develop a user-friendly website with dedicated sections for both adults and children, showcasing a diverse product line for each audience along with brief details about the business that are clear and concise.

-- Measurable: Increase online engagement by implementing features like contacting us, product menus, and online ordering, aiming for a 25% rise in website traffic within the first three months which can be measured through google site analytics.
+- Measurable: Increase online engagement by implementing features like contacting us, product menus, and online ordering, aiming for a 25% rise in website traffic within the first three months which can be measured through google site analytics and viewing active user numbers, content engagement (the specific web pages), and feedback.

-- Achievable: Ensuring that the website design and features align with the business's current capabilities and resources.
-Increasing brand awareness through a website
+- Achievable: Ensuring that the website design and features align with the business's current capabilities and resources and is also catered towards the user's needs.
+Increasing brand awareness through a website.

 - Relevant:  Tailoring the website content to align with the coffee business's brand identity, values, and customer expectations.
 Ensuring that the information provided is relevant, up-to-date, and compelling.

 - Time-bound: Set a realistic timeline for the website development, testing, and launch which maybe around 6 months to reach our goals and see results.
-Establish milestones for ongoing updates, improvements, and marketing efforts to drive sustained growth, the aim for our business is to increase customer engagement and reduce the customer acquisition costs.
+Establish milestones for ongoing updates, improvements, and marketing efforts to drive sustained growth and maintaining the website with updates, the aim for our business is to increase customer engagement and reduce the customer acquisition costs.

-By adhering to SMART criteria, the coffee business can approach website development with a strategic and goal-oriented mindset, enhancing its online presence and fostering a more connected and dynamic relationship with its customer base.
+By adhering to SMART criteria, the coffee business can approach website development through Joomla, a Content Management System, with a strategic and goal-oriented mindset, enhancing its online presence and fostering a more connected and dynamic relationship with its customer base.

 ## Learning Activities & Resources
 This week I have used a lot of information from the practical class and the Professor to understand more about Content Management Systems and the proper way to deliver a product and learnt a lot about Joomla.